 CNN.com homepage fully loaded in 7.6 seconds, BBC.com homepage in 5.7 seconds, while mine in 0.8 seconds (yey!).

 But don’t be fooled, CNN and BBC have structured their websites to deliver users some content in the first two seconds, meaning that the visitor will not perceive that the website is loading in the background, which does the job despite awful page speed scores.

 However, even John Mueller was making a bit of fun of CNN dev team two years ago. 🙂

 This is a pretty neat way to find ways to speed up a website.
 I wonder what is happening in dev-tools on other websites …. :-)) pic.twitter.com/5pbd4q5tYu

 — 🍌 John 🍌 (@JohnMu) April 26, 2018

 Are you looking to measure and improve your website’s speed?

-What can be learnt from CNN / BBC speed measurement?
-Speed is important, but not critical for everyone and the way it is measured and weighted in Google algorithm is not very clear.
+What can be learned from CNN / BBC speed measurement?
+Speed is important, but not critical for everyone and the way it is measured and weighted in the Google algorithm is not very clear.